caltemose/base-react/README.md

 13. Added delete item functionality (new button in ItemForm, updated Redux actions/reducers).
 14. Refactored ItemForm and CreateItem, EditableItem wrappers, to use a controlled input for ItemForm.
 Input for CreateItem now empties when a new item is created successfully.
 15. Restructured the files into an organization I prefer (quasi-logical domain).
 Totally subjective here.
+16. Added `getItems()` selector to Redux store so components to not have to access nested state objects directly.

 ## Next Steps